 Especially if you’re only baking without gluten (or grains) occasionally, you’ll want grain-free recipes you know how to make.
 I think it’s good for everyone to stretch their boundaries a bit and get out of their whole grain (or especially refined grain) comfort zone sometimes.

 If you think carbs are a problem (or not), if you use a food combining strategy where some meals are low-carb, or if you need to make something for a diabetic dinner guest or a gluten-free classmate – it’s handy to have a few low-carb baking recipes that fit the bill.
 Grain-free options are perfect for these and so many other reasons.

-It can be easy to overdo it though and eat a ton of coconut products, eggs, or /coconut/eggs.
+It can be easy to overdo it though and eat a ton of coconut products, eggs, or almonds (use the code STEWARDSHIP for 10% off at that site!)/coconut/eggs.
 The key here is balance!